International FAQs for COVID-19

 - Should you be able to re-enter Australia in 2021, there may be quarantine requirements on arrival as directed by the Australian authorities.
 This will be at your own cost.
 Please check the Australian government Department of Home Affairs website and Australian Department of Health website regularly for updates.

 - If you are unable to return to Australia and wish to continue your studies online we are happy to discuss with you on a case-by-case basis, again noting the situation changes rapidly, and importantly, not all courses and subjects, including placements, labs, or practicums are able to be delivered in an online mode.
-Please contact us at www.latrobe.edu.au/ask-us and we will be happy to discuss what your options might be.
+Please contact Ask La Trobe and we will be happy to discuss what your options might be.

 When can I return to Australia for my studies?